dtudk/pythonsupport-page/docs/internal/exercises.rst

 ---------

-These exercises are meant to prepare the DTU Python supporters for a variety of things that they may encounter from students.
+These exercises are meant to prepare the DTU Python supporters for a variety of things that they may encounter.

 It also covers a bit more than what the courses expects, we need to be prepared for a variety a things.